Beyond Human Resources: Exploring Labor and Employment Law

 If you’ve considered a graduate-level human resources (HR) education, it’s important to explore programs that emphasize the significance of labor and employment law.
 While this sector of the HR profession can seem complicated and daunting, understanding legal compliance is a critical component in any strategy meant to protect an organization and its employees from legal action.

-As professor for the courses Legal Analysis I and II in Tulane University Law School’s versatile Online Master of Jurisprudence in Labor and Employment Law (MJ-LEL) program, Jennifer Cooper knows that modern HR professionals must master legal research, analysis and writing to thrive in their profession.
+As professor for the courses Legal Analysis I and II in Tulane University Law School’s versatile online Master of Jurisprudence in Labor & Employment Law (MJ-LEL) program, Jennifer Cooper knows that modern HR professionals must master legal research, analysis and writing to thrive in their profession.